Squarepusher: 2000–2013: Go Plastic to Ufabulum

-2013–2021: Music for Robots to Be Up a Hello
+2013–2024: Music for Robots to Dostrotime

 On 13 February 2014, an EP entitled Music for Robots was announced, a collaborative project composed by him and performed by the three robots that comprise the Z-Machines.
 Squarepusher first started working with the team of Japanese roboticists behind the Z-Machines in 2013, who had commissioned him to write music for robots that were capable of playing beyond the capabilities of the most advanced musicians.
-Following the success of the first piece of music, entitled "Sad Robot Goes Funny", Squarepusher went on to compose four more pieces for the robots, which comprise the EP Music for Robots, released on April 7th (8 April in North America) 2014.
+Following the success of the first piece of music, entitled "Sad Robot Goes Funny", Squarepusher went on to compose four more pieces for the robots, which comprise the EP Music for Robots, released on April 7 (8 April in North America) 2014.

 On 20 April 2015, a new LP entitled Damogen Furies was released.
 Reviewers commented that it is "less funky but more clearly structured" than past work.
-All the recordings on ‘Damogen Furies’ were done in one take and were born out of Squarepusher's development of his own software, which was designed for a spontaneous, streamlined, efficient way of performing live and, in turn, making the record.
+All the recordings on 'Damogen Furies' were done in one take and were born out of Squarepusher's development of his own software, which was designed for a spontaneous, streamlined, efficient way of performing live and, in turn, making the record.
 All this makes for Damogen Furies being an ideal work to hear in concert, as genuinely live electronic music, with the capacity for change a primary objective.
 The release of this saw him performing at his largest-ever London show at the Troxy, and headlining The White stage at Fuji Rocks Festival, Japan.
+The EP was made using software that Squarepusher programmed by himself.

 In 2016, Squarepusher once again took his Shobaleader One band on the road, and is continuing to tour the project.
-He also wrote a suite of short organ pieces which were performed by James McVinnie as part of 2016 national tour "The Secret Life of Organs" celebrating the county's great organs as the first ‘synthesisers’ invented centuries before their electronic counterparts.
+He also wrote a suite of short organ pieces which were performed by James McVinnie as part of 2016 national tour "The Secret Life of Organs" celebrating the county's great organs as the first 'synthesisers' invented centuries before their electronic counterparts.

 In 2018, he provided the ambient soundtrack for CBeebies hour long wind-down programme Daydreams, narrated by Olivia Colman.

-In 2020, Squarepusher returned to his acidic drum and bass roots with his album Be Up a Hello, released on 31 January 2020.
+The same year, Jenkinson broke his wrist in Norway and was forced to temporarily stop playing guitar.
+The incident caused him to re-explore instruments he had previously played in the 1990s which informed his subsequent album, Be Up a Hello.
+Squarepusher was also influenced by the death of Chris Marshall, his childhood friend to whom he dedicated the album.
+Featuring a return to his acidic drum and bass roots the album was released on 31 January 2020.
 "Vortrack", "Vortrack" (Fracture Remix), and "Nervelevers" were released in the weeks leading up to the album's release.

+On January 21, 2024, Squarepusher sent out an email to his subscribers on the Warp Records email list, linking to a download for a WAV file named "XY.wav".
+Plugging the WAV file into an oscilloscope and plotting the signal as an XY plot revealed the word "Dostrotime".
+Dostrotime was released on CD, LP, and digital download on 1 March 2024.
+The single "Wendorlan" was released to promote the album.